openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodDASH.md

 ## Delivery suspended

   * There is no suspend button anymore.
+If you want to "suspend" the pod, you can set a zero TBR for x minutes.
   * During profile switches, dash must suspend delivery before setting the new basal profile.
-If communication fails between the two commands, then delivery can be suspended.
+If communication fails between the two commands, then delivery can stay suspended.
 When this happens:
      - There will be no insulin delivery, that includes Basal, SMB, Manual bolusing etc.
      - There might be notification that one of the commands is unconfirmed: this depends on when the failure happened.
      - AAPS will try to set the new basal profile every 15 minutes.